Pet Care Home

 Foods and Feeding

-Since they are omnivores, the Kissing Gourami will generally eat all kinds of live, fresh, and flake foods.
+The Kissing Gouramis are omnivorous, in the wild they feed on on benthic algae, a variety of plants, zooplankton, and aquatic insects.
+In the aquarium these fish will generally eat all kinds of live, fresh, and flake foods.
 A quality flake or pellet food makes a good base to the diet but it is important to supplement this with meaty foods.
 Supplementation can include white worms, blood worms, brine shrimp, or any other suitable substitute.
-Fresh vegetables or vegetable tablets can be offered as well.
+Fresh vegetables or vegetable tablets, such as spirulina algae wafers, can be offered as well.
+Generally feed once or twice a day.

 • Diet Type: Omnivore